RouninMedia/Reactive-SVG-Data-URIs/README.md

 ## Findings:

-The two steps above sound simple enough in theory, and in a ***non-complex environment*** would, I'm certain, work perfectly well.
+The two steps above sound simple enough in theory, and in a ***non-complex presentational environment*** would, I'm certain, work perfectly well.

-But in the context into which I tried to introduce this approach which included the following:
+But in the presentational environment into which I tried to introduce this approach which included the following:

  - **Four** distinct presentational schemes:
    - **A:** 15 color themes in light mode